Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 Corneal condition expert

-Having undertaken extensive studies and training, Dr Ryan has become an expert in corneal conditions and has a special interest in the Corneal Cross-Linking procedure.d in cataract treatment.
+Having undertaken extensive studies and training, Dr Ryan has become an expert in corneal conditions and has a special interest in the corneal cross-linking procedure, corneal transplant surgery, and complex corneal surgery.
+His experience also includes transplant surgery for damaged or diseased cornea using donor cornea, and managing rare complications such as cornea rejection.

 Latest technology in a modern clinic

-We have access to the latest technology at the Queensland Eye Institute.
-Consulting and operating out of the clinic, we’re supported by state of the art facilities.
+Consulting and operating out of the clinic, we're supported by state-of-the-art facilities.
 This allows us to provide our patients with unique, tailored care for a range of conditions.

 Patient centred care